qtumproject/documents/en/unitarepo/README.md

-# Using QTUM official Repository on Ubuntu 16.04-19.04, Debian and Archlinux
+# Using UNITA official Repository on Ubuntu 16.04-19.04, Debian, Mint and Archlinux

-We've published our official Qtum repository on https://repo.qtum.info or https://repo.qtum.org, this repository supports the following distributions:
+We've published our official Unita repository on [https://repo.unita.network](https://repo.unita.network), this repository supports the following distributions:

 ### Debian